American Brass Quintet Seminar @Aspen Back To Programs of Study /...

-In addition to daily coaching and rehearsals, ensembles will participate in a number of events such as open rehearsals of the American Brass Quintet, public performances, master classes, workshops (e.g. composer readings and community engagement activities).
+In addition to daily coaching and rehearsals, ensembles will participate in a number of events such as open rehearsals of the American Brass Quintet, public performances, performance classes, and workshops (e.g., composer readings and community engagement activities).

 - Group resume required

-All groups must submit the following repertoire in INDIVIDUAL VIDEO TRACKS.
+All of the following repertoire must be submitted in INDIVIDUAL VIDEO TRACKS.

 - Record a brief video (1 minute or less) stating why chamber music is of interest to you or what we might want to know about you

 - Solo work with contrasting sections or movements and 2 contrasting etudes totaling no more than 10 minutes

 - Record a brief video introducing the group and discussing your goals for the program